antr1x/GDQT/README.md

 ## Copyright Notice

-**GDQT - Grim Dawn Quest Tracker** is a fan-made utility created for **educational and personal use only**.
+**GDQT - Grim Dawn Quests Tracker** is a fan-made utility created for **educational and personal use only**.
 This project is in no way intended to infringe upon the intellectual property rights of the developers and publishers of *Grim Dawn*, **Crate Entertainment**.
 I fully respect their rights and acknowledge that all assets, such as quest files, save files, and other in-game content, are the sole property of Crate Entertainment.
 GDQT simply reads data from these files to provide players with a convenient way to track their quest progress in the game.

 ### Icon Usage